muratk3n/thirdwave/en/README.md

 the way of writing this dinky stuff I write today..
 3W tech can disturb, and may not alter "everything" wout correct social infrastructure.

 ---

-Hey Michael Irby from The Unit.
-Great actor.

-\#TheExpanse

----

-Expanse is at its best when it is showing off all that cool tech...
-The horizontal / vertical elevator was awesome.
-It goes reeally fast than all of a sudden goes vertical?
-Sweet.

----